rbreaves/kinto/README.md

 You can also attempt to compile kintox11.c on your system as well, but you will need to compile and install json-c first as its libraries will be required to compile and run the program.

-*IBUS is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
+*IBus is needed to support wordwise during browser app usage as the keymap will need to change slightly depending if the cursor/caret is on screen waiting for input.
 Setup.py will set it but you can manually set it as well or check your current Input Method.

 To confirm navigate to your "Language Support" and set "Keyboard input method system:" to IBus for full word-wise support with web browsers.